mrb/mrb.github.com/_posts/2013-11-22-distributed-systems-archaeology.markdown

 * <a href="http://michaelrbernste.in/2013/11/21/distributed-systems-archaeology-part-three.html">Part three</a>: The Market and the Future
 * <a href="http://michaelrbernste.in/2013/11/06/distributed-systems-archaeology-works-cited.html">Works Cited</a>
 * Slides can <a href="https://speakerdeck.com/mrb/distributed-systems-archaeology">be found here</a>.

-*If you like this sort of thing, please consider supporting my writing and speaking on <a href="https://www.gittip.com/mrb_bk/">gittip.</a>*